Azure/batch-shipyard/docs/12-batch-shipyard-configuration-global.md

           one of `ro` for read-only, `rw` for read-write.
 If unspecified or `null`, this defaults to `rw`.

-Note that when using `azurefile` for a shared data volume, the storage account that holds the file share must reside within the same Azure region as the Azure Batch compute pool.
-Attempting to mount an Azure File share that is cross-region will result in failure as current Linux Samba clients do not support share level encryption at this time.
+**Important note:** Specifying a `shared_data_volumes` property and any number of shared data volumes does not automatically bind these specified mounts to the container when a task is run.
+Binding of the mount to the container when the task is run is specified in the [jobs configuration](14-batch-shipyard-configuration-jobs.md) on a per job or per task basis.

 The second shared volume, `azureblobvol` is an Azure Blob storage container mount via [blobfuse](https://github.com/Azure/azure-storage-fuse).
 Please